NacklessK/s3air_mod_installer/readme.md

 ## Installation

-Extract to file wherevere you want as long as the application has write right to it.
+Extract to file wherevere you want as long as the application has write right to its path.
 You may include it to PATH to use it from any folder (help text doesn't work on Linux if the command is ran from PATH).

 ## Usage
 Use `s3airmi https.example.com/mod1 https.example.com/mod2` to download mods.